Sign up to Wool.com and create your own personal wool hub.

 The three remaining extension program initiatives – ClassiFly™, StrateFly™, and AmpliFly™, are currently under development and scheduled to be released through 2023.

 ClassiFly™ is for any woolgrower that is looking to improve their understanding of what is involved in breeding sheep that are resistant to flystrike, regardless of their climate, and operating and husbandry environments.
 The one-day workshop is designed to increase woolgrower knowledge and skills in classing, selection and joining strategies that can help reduce reliance on chemicals, mulesing and crutching.
 These activities are generally the most labour intensive and costly tools so reducing reliance on these can improve productivity and profitability, along with improving the lifetime welfare of sheep.
 Participants will walk away with a breeding objective specific to their enterprise that incorporates traits associated with flystrike resistance, as well as information and plans for classing sheep to improve resistance and buying rams with resistant traits.

-ClassiFly™ workshops will be available later in 2022.
+ClassiFly™ workshops will be available in 2023.

 Moving to a non-mulesed enterprise is not a decision that should be taken lightly by woolgrowers, in some situations it can involve significant changes to current practices.
 StrateFly™ is a one-day workshop focused on building awareness of what is required in a whole-of-farm plan if moving to a non-mulesed enterprise and considering the implications of rebalancing the other tools in the flystrike management toolbox.
 Participants will leave the day with a whole-of-farm plan specific to their enterprise, that includes sheep selection, classing and joining strategies and chemical and physical flystrike risk management options as well as the human resource considerations.